What is a Preventive HIV Vaccine?

 - Whether a preventive vaccine protects against HIV infection.

 - Whether a preventive vaccine controls HIV if a person gets HIV while enrolled in a study.
-(Some people in a clinical trial may get HIV by having sex with or sharing drug injection equipment with someone who has HIV, while they are participating in the study.
-But you cannot get HIV from the vaccine being tested.)
+(It is possible for someone to get HIV through sexual contact or from sharing drug injection equipment while they are participating in a clinical trial.
+But a person cannot get HIV from the HIV vaccine being tested.)

 - The immune responses that occur in people who receive a preventive vaccine.